Staircase Patterns in Hirzebruch Surfaces: Introduction

+\begin{remark}{\bf (Further developments and possible generalizations)} \rm (i) Since this paper was first posted, there have been further developments about the Hirzebruch surface.
+In \cite{MPW}, the authors prove that $b=1/3$ admits only an ascending staircase and that the special rational points do not have descending infinite staircases.
+These points complete the leftover cases of Theorem~\ref{thm:main} (ii) and (iv).
+Furthermore, they prove the only quadratic irrational numbers that might be staircase accumulation points are the endpoints of connected components of $Block$.
+By the fact that the accumulation point function is the root of a quadratic equation, this proves that $b=0, 1/3$ are the only rational values of $b$ with infinite staircases, proving \cite[Conj.~1.20]{AADT} for Hirzebruch surfaces. \MS

-\begin{rmk} \rm This remark continues the discussion in Remark~\ref{rmk:general} about generalizations of our results.
-In \cite{Usher}, Usher considered ellipsoid embeddings into the polydisc $P(1, b)$, and while he did not use the language of blocking classes, we have verified that the staircases that he found do lie at the endpoints of blocked intervals determined by perfect classes.
+\NI(ii) The connections between the Hirzebruch surface and the polydisk have also become more clear.
+In \cite{spur} following work of \cite{Usher}, the authors provide evidence that the structure of Theorem \ref{thm:main} also occurs for $S^2(1)\times S^2(\beta)$.
+In \cite{Usher}, Usher considered ellipsoid embeddings into the polydisk $P(1, b)$ (which by \cite[Thm 1.4]{AADT} is equivalent to $S^2(1) \times S^2(\beta)$).
+While he did not use the language of blocking classes, we have verified that the staircases that he found do lie at the endpoints of blocked intervals determined by perfect classes.
 Looking at a few examples, it seems that the other endpoint of the blocked interval has a corresponding descending staircase.
 (Note that Usher only considered ascending staircases.)
-He also found symmetries arising from the relevant Diophantine equation that seem closely related to those of \cite{MM} that are discussed in \S\ref{ss:symm} below.
+He also found symmetries arising from the relevant Diophantine equation that are closely related to those of \cite{MM} that are discussed in \S\ref{ss:symm} below.
+The further work about the polydisk in \cite{spur} suggests: \begin{itemize} \item Given a staircase in $c_{H_b}$, there should be an infinite staircase for $S^2(1)\times S^2(\beta)$, where

+Here $\acc_{S^2}^{-1}$ denotes the accumulation point function for $S^2(1)\times S^2(\beta)$ and $CF^-$ denotes the operation which sends a number with continued fraction $[s_0,\dots,s_n]$ to $[s_0-1,\dots,s_n-1]$. \item In the cases that he studied, Usher conjectured in \cite[Conj.~4.23]{Usher} a complete description of the ellipsoidal capacity function of $S^2(1)\times S^2(\beta)$ below the accumulation point.
+The method of proof in \cite{spur} via almost toric mutations suggests that this conjecture is true, and that a similar description holds for the ascending principal staircases of $H_b$. \end{itemize} This provides evidence that the work done here to find all perfect classes is easily generalizable to the case of the polydisk. \MS